Who we are and What we do

 The Catholic Navigator was launched in Advent 2013.
 Its purpose is to engage the interest of Catholics already familiar with religious language and concepts through their ongoing Bible study, continuing religious education and, of course, a felt commitment to the fullness of the Faith.
 Formatted as a double-sided, single sheet, each weekly print issue provides information and reflection associated with the Sunday Scriptural Readings, seasons, events, and persons memorialized in the liturgical year.
 Reference is regularly made to the Catechism of the Catholic Church (CCC).
 Any short excerpts cite the specific paragraph number (e.g., CCC 1324) in accordance with the guidelines for permitted use published by the copyright holder, the United States Catholic Conference, Inc. To further assure fidelity to the teaching authority of the Catholic Church– the Magisterium– each issue has received ecclesiastic permission to publish (Imprimatur) which is so noted and dated.

 The Catholic Tugboat eased out of the shipyard in Advent, 2014 to provide safe passage for our children (aged 9 to 11), with the younger ones benefiting from some parental assistance.
 Each weekly issue has received ecclesiastic permission to publish and is formatted age-appropriately as a two-sided, single sheet newsletter with articles and activities to engage the children’s interest.

 The Catholic Clipper, launched on the First Sunday of Advent, November 27, 2016.
-Its content is designed to address the interests and educational needs of young adults, inclusive of the unmarried as well as parents of young families.
+Its content is designed to address the interests and educational needs of young adults, inclusive of parents of young families.